KonstantinaTsili/Ensemble-Learning/Part_1_Airbnb/README.md

 from sklearn.preprocessing import StandardScaler\
 from sklearn.preprocessing import LabelEncoder

-4. Run the Jupyter notebook ensemble_learning_airbnb.ipynb to train the model and make predictions.
+4. Run the all the Jupyter notebooks to train the model and make predictions.

 ## Datasets used